Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

 You can file for divorce in Supreme Court in the county you live.

-If you and your spouse agree to all issues in your divorce, you can file what is called an “uncontested divorce” packet.
+If you and your spouse agree about all the issues in your divorce, use the uncontested divorce packet.

-- If you do not have children under the age of 21 and your relationship ended at least 6 months ago, you can use the Court’s free online Do-It-Yourself (DIY) Uncontested Divorce Program.
+- If you do not have children under 21 with your spouse and your relationship ended at least 6 months ago, use can use the Court’s free online Do-It-Yourself (DIY) Uncontested Divorce Program.

-- If you have children under the age of 21, you can use the paper Uncontested Divorce Packet Forms
+- If you have children under the age of 21 with your spouse, use the hard-copy forms in the Uncontested Divorce Packet Forms

 For immediate help and to report a crime, call 911.